 STEP 3: Calculate the flows that pass the system boundary.
-These flows should be based on the "reference flow(s)" that are determined to fulfill the functional unit.
+These flows should ultimately be in terms of the

+"reference flow(s)" that are determined to fulfill the functional unit.

 Crayon Production:

 STEP 3: Calculate the flows that pass the system boundary.
 These flows should be based on the "reference flow(s)" that are determined to fulfill the functional unit.